 What Are Keloids?

 Keloids are an abnormal type of scars that grow beyond the boundary of the wound and become much larger than the original injury.
 The scar becomes raised, thick and grows excessively during the healing process of the wound.
 Anything that can cause scarring can lead to keloids in predisposed individuals.
 This includes burn injuries, severe acne, cuts or surgery.
-Keloids can also develop after going for a tattoo or body piercing.
-Keloids can affect any part of the body and take a few weeks to three months to fully develop.
-Some keloids even continue to grow afterward.
+It can also develop after going for a tattoo or body piercing.
+These can affect any part of the body and take a few weeks to three months to fully develop.
+Some even continue to grow afterwards.
 Keloids are the trickiest scars to manage.

 To find out the right treatment options, here are a few things you should know about keloids.

 It is a result of different kinds of injuries.
 These include –